 Charged with Trespassing?
 Our Pennsylvania Criminal Defense Lawyers can Help

 Trespassing may not sound like a serious offense, but the penalties for those convicted are harsh.
 If you have been charged, our Philadelphia criminal defense lawyers can assist with your case.
-At van der Veen, Hartshorn and Levin, we have the necessary experience to refute the claims of the prosecution and give you the best chance of beating the charges.
+At van der Veen, Hartshorn, Levin & Lindheim, we have the necessary experience to refute the claims of the prosecution and give you the best chance of beating the charges.
 Call us today at (215) 486-0123 or contact us online to schedule a meeting with one of our skilled attorneys.